 Or is it?
-What if you could increase the odds of being invited in for a job interview—potentially by a large margin—by adding just one step to your overall job search process?
+What if you could increase the odds of being invited in for an interview—potentially by a large margin—by adding just one step to your overall job search process?

 Sound super scary?
 It does for a lot of people—so much so that they never even try to get to a key decision maker when taking a run at a new job; they just apply online and hope for the best.

 Unfortunately, this is an incredibly unreliable way to capture the attention of the very person you most need to influence.
 Why?
-Because in applying via an online application to a medium or large company, you all but guarantee that your resume and cover letter will first need to pass through at least two lines of review before they’re in the right hands.
+Because in applying via an online system, you all but guarantee that your resume and cover letter will first need to pass through at least two lines of review before they’re in the right hands.

 Folks, here’s the deal.
-In the game of job search, the person who gets to the hiring manager first—and makes a great impression with him or her—is usually the winner.
-Few people jump for joy when it’s time to plow through a bunch of random resumes that came in among a giant clump of online applicants.
+In the game of job search, the person who gets to the hiring manager sooner rather than later—and makes a great impression on them—is usually the winner.
+Few people jump for joy when it’s time to plow through a bunch of random resumes that came in online.
 Not even close.

-So, if you can somehow get on this person’s radar directly—and make him or her quickly see what an incredible, likable, and closely matched candidate you are, you make his or her job easier and stack the cards in your favor.
+So if you can somehow get on this person’s radar directly—and make them quickly see what an incredible, proactive, and closely matched candidate you are, you make their job easier and stack the cards in your favor.

 The question then is: How do you find these incredibly important people?
-And, once you do, how to you get to them in a way that will positively impact your candidacy?
+And, once you do, how do you get to them in a way that will positively impact your candidacy?